Message Relevance by Audience

 • Philosophy = Vitalism—that all organic systems in the universe are conscious, self-developing, self-maintaining and self-healing.

-• Wellness = A Portfolio of programs and services that help people optimize their personal performance
+• Wellness Lifestyle = A Portfolio of programs and services that help people optimize their personal performance

-We have sixteen specialized degrees in our undergraduate and graduate programs, with defined pre-professional tracks in the realm of natural and vital health including an accelerated pre-chiropractic track, graduate programs in sport health science, clinical nutrition, athletic training and positive psychology; and a doctorate program in chiropractic.
+We have seventeen specialized degrees in our undergraduate and graduate programs, with defined pre-professional tracks in the realm of natural and vital health including an accelerated pre-chiropractic track, graduate programs in sport health science, clinical nutrition, athletic training and positive psychology; and a doctorate program in Chiropractic.

 Life University is an international institution committed to advancing the vital health revolution through education, social and clinical research, and serving as a think tank for global conversations enhancing the human experience.